farid-razza/create_api/README.md

 The locale block and the variation angle are **appended** to a platform prompt rather than written into it, so the platform prompts stay exactly as written.

-**All prompt files are read once at startup — restart the server after editing any of them**, including `locales.py`.
+**Prompt files are read once and then cached — restart the server after editing any of them**, including `locales.py`.
+Editing a prompt on a running server has no effect.

 ### The no-text rule, and its one exception